-EG-255 Circuit Analysis Credits: 10 Session: 2022/23 September-January te Modules: Co-requisit te Modules: Lecturer(s) : Prof PM Holland Format: In-person or Zoom 22 hours Discussion forum/email 11 hours Canvas study 22 hours Independent study 56 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
-Delivery Method: Circuit Analysis is developed as a blended learning module that is delivered online with optional in-person sessions for 2021/2022.
-There will be a self-contained asynchronous course in Canvas that students will study for 2-3 hours per week.
-The asynchronous course will be supported by three hours of timetabled in-person or Zoom synchronous class.
-Canvas pages will host the asynchronous learning activities in the Canvas course, organised into weekly modules.
-Learning activities will include text-based theory pages; short theory videos; text-based examples; short video-based examples; online formative and summative quizzes and other online supplementary materials sourced from creative commons resources.
-The synchronously delivered hour will consist of a series of different activities including class discussions; icebreakers; consolidation of theory and examples; problem-solving and review/preview of the week completed and the week ahead respectively.
-The basis for the design of Circuit Analysis is to apply the principles of active learning.
-The intention is to encourage as much interaction with, and between the students as possible using different learning activity types.
-Assessment : 70% Examination and 30% Continual Assessment.
-The 30% continual assessment will consist of 10 mini weekly Canvas Tests worth 3% each.
-Module Ai ms: Provides an introduction to analog electrical circuits analysis.
-Module Co ntent: • Introduction to circuit characteristics and analysis: resistance, voltage, current, power, a.c. d.c. capacitance, inductance, series and parallel configurations, Ohm's law, Kirchoff's laws, superposition theorem and nodal analysis.
+Lecturer(s): Prof PM Holland

-• Ideal operational amplifier circuits including inverting, non-inverting, comparator, differentiator and the integrator.
+Format: In-person or Zoom 22 hours

-• Analysis of simple LCR networks energised by AC sources.
-This will inlcude analysis in the time domain and using complex numbers and phasors in the frequency domain.
+Discussion forum/email 11 hours

-• Simplification techniques suitable for both DC and AC analysis such as Thevenin and Source Transformations.
+Canvas study 22 hours Independent study 56 hours

-- To understand and mathematically describe the physical concepts and parameters associated with voltage, current, resistance, capacitance, inductance, energy and power.
+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring

-- Simplify and analyse electrical circuits using a range of techniques including resistor reduction, delta-y, Kirchhoff's Laws, Thevenin's theorem, source transformations, superposition and nodal analysis.
+Delivery Method: Delivery of teaching will be in-person.
+The double lecture will be recorded while the examples class may be recorded depending upon the nature of the teaching space.
+Circuit Analysis will employ a blended approach to delivery.
+The Canvas Digital Learning Platform will be used to host additional supplementary learning activities.
+Such learning activities will include text-based theory pages; short theory videos; text-based examples; short video-based examples; online formative practice quizzes and other materials.

-- Be able to identify and analyse a range of operational amplifier circuits.
+Assessment: 80% Multiple Choice Quiz Examination and 20% Continual Assessment.
+The 20% continual assessment will consist of 2 Canvas Tests worth 10% each.

-- Determine the transient response of capacitors and inductors.
+Module Aims: Provides an introduction to analog electrical circuits analysis.

-- Determine the behaviour of LCR circuits energised by AC sources in time domain and frequency domain forms.
+- Introduction to circuit characteristics and analysis: resistance, voltage, current, power, a.c. d.c. capacitance, inductance, series and parallel configurations, Ohm's law, Kirchoff's laws, superposition theorem and nodal analysis. - Ideal operational amplifier circuits including inverting, non-inverting, comparator, differentiator and the integrator. - Analysis of simple LCR networks energised by AC sources.
+This will inlcude analysis in the time domain and using complex numbers and phasors in the frequency domain. - Simplification techniques suitable for both DC and AC analysis such as Thevenin and Source Transformations.

-- Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b)
+- To understand and mathematically describe the physical concepts and parameters associated with voltage, current, resistance, capacitance, inductance, energy and power. - Simplify and analyse electrical circuits using a range of techniques including resistor reduction, delta-y, Kirchhoff's Laws, Thevenin's theorem, source transformations, superposition and nodal analysis. - Be able to identify and analyse a range of operational amplifier circuits. - Determine the transient response of capacitors and inductors. - Determine the behaviour of LCR circuits energised by AC sources in time domain and frequency domain forms.

-- Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems (EA4b)
+- Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b) - Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems (EA4b)